BOOK YOUR WORKSHOP TODAY

 Aperception, Perspectivalism and Transparency in the Evolution of Consciousness

-Most approaches to healing assume that change happens through understanding, insight, analysis, and intellectual clarity.
-But some forms of transformation feel different.
-They arrive through intuition, imagery, symbolic meaning, emotional depth, and a kind of knowing that is impossible to express in linear terms.
+Most approaches to healing assume that change occurs through understanding, insight, analysis, and intellectual clarity.
+Yet some forms of transformation unfold in a very different way.
+They arrive through intuition, imagery, symbolic meaning, emotional depth, and a kind of knowing that cannot be reduced to linear explanation or rational sequence.

 Aperception — Seeing With the Whole Psyche